grammyjs/website/site/docs/guide/filter-queries.md

 ### Regular Queries

-Simple filters for updates, and sub-filters:
+Simple filters for updates and sub-filters:

 ```ts
 bot.on("message"); // called when any message is received